Angelo195/Angelo195/README.md

 - 👀 I’m interested in music
 - 🌱 I’m currently learning C# and JavaScript
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me vallah ich geb keine Daten
+- 📫 How to reach me on Discord GamerHeini#9040

 <!---
 Angelo195/Angelo195 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.